 As this is a Gordon Rule course, you are required to complete a certain number of major writing assignments.
-The FIU Writing Center is a great source for help and feedback as you are working on your essays.
+The FIU Writing Center (https://case.fiu.edu/writingcenter/) is a great source for help and feedback as you are working on your essays.
 The assignment links will also include links to MLA resources in case you're not familiar with that particular citation style.